berlinplan/berlinplan.github.io/readme.md

 -construct massive walls beyond Germany/EU borders.
 -Prevent the production of atomic bombs in marginalized societies.

-#### Can a small, equally managed terrorist group in marginalized societies outside of a psychopathic regime produce an atomic bomb with the help of new technologies such as 3D printers?

 Is Europa Like USA out of Radar?
 Importing good Workers, send bad ones back, build Walls, sanctions Make more inequality,  push "pashganistan loser society more want to use Atomic bomb " to have the highest Range of equality After using some.
 Is more dangerous for europe or USA?

+#### could we have better Smartphones and higher Technology, If slavery could continue further?
-##What was the Benefit of slavery and colonization to World Development?
+#### What was the Benefit of slavery and colonization to World Development?
 - slavery was the engine of us growth (214)
 - colonization had a huge Impact on Development in Western countries (215)